 - A Bail Bond company will pay the full amount of the accused’s bail to the court.
 In LV a fee of 15% of the total bail amount must be paid to the Bail Bondsman.
 For example, if the full amount of the bail is one-thousand dollars, then the law requires the accused to pay one-hundred and fifty dollars.
 Some type of collateral is also required; this includes but is not limited to real estate, personal property, vehicles, and car titles.
 Car titles are the most frequently used bail bond collateral.

-- The detainee remains in the Detention Center until the Bail Bondsman pays the entire amount of the bail.
-This is the reason the law requires the detainee or their representative produce fifteen percent of the amount of the bail; if a detainee fails to appear for their set court date, the Bail Bondsman will lose the entire amount of the bail paid to the court.
+- The detainee remains in the Las Vegas Detention Center until the Bail Bondsman pays the entire amount of the bail.
+This is the reason the law requires the detainee or their representative to produce fifteen percent of the amount of the bail; if a detainee fails to appear for their set court date, the Bail Bondsman will lose the entire amount of the bail paid to the court.

 - Upon payment of the total amount of bail, the process of releasing the detainee from jail will commence.
 There is no set period for the release the process typically takes between four and twelve hours sometimes longer on holidays and weekends.
 LV courts are frequently busy and processing can be time-consuming.